gatech-epic-power/epically-powerful/README.md

 If you use *Epically Powerful* in your research or publications, please cite:

 JK Leestma, SR Nathella, CPO Nuesslein, S Mathur, GS Sawicki, and AJ Young, "Epically Powerful: An open-source software and mechatronics infrastructure for wearable robotic systems", *(in review at IEEE Access)*.
-DOI: [placeholder]
+DOI: https://doi.org/10.48550/arXiv.2511.05033

 ---